Chiissu/v2d/README.md

 ## Running

-Before you can do anything, you'll need to add your own asset `main.png` in `assets/img/`

-After finishing configurating, you can run `v2d` in the terminal to run the app.

-If you have any general question regarding the usage of v2d, feel free to contact [@froxcey](https://github.com/froxcey)
+> Since we are rewriting the UI and config system, you need to put the image you want to animate in `./assets/img/main.png`.
+This temporary workaround will be removed in a future version.

+Just open a terminal and run `v2d`

+## Support

+If you need help, [contact Frox](https://frox.tw/contacts)

 ## Related software